isomerpages/enterprisesg-sac-old/README.md

 1. Select your "Staging" Branch in the repository
 2. Go into the "misc" folder
 3. Edit the custom.scss file
-4. Search for the ".groups".
-Change the attributes by amending the section within the code blocks
+4. Search for the ".groups" code block.
+Change the attributes by amending the section within the code block:

 ```css
 # Sample custom.scss file section for reference